DesireeSalvant/DesireeSalvant/README.md

 ---

-# Desirée Salvant – The Blush & Brains™
+### Desirée Salvant – The Blush & Brains™

 **Understand the people.
 Decode the data.
 Drive change.**

-I’m a **Human-Centered Data Scientist** blending psychology, strategy, and storytelling.
+I’m a Human-Centered Data Scientist blending psychology, strategy, and storytelling.
 I focus on helping businesses understand and predict human behavior with psychology, strategy, and data.

 ---

 ## What I Do

-I help organizations unlock insights about both **employees and customers**, using predictive modeling, machine learning, and behavioral analysis to solve real business challenges:
+I help organizations unlock insights about both employees and customers, using predictive modeling, machine learning, and behavioral analysis to solve real business challenges:

-- Reduce **employee turnover** and **attrition risk**
+- Reduce employee turnover and attrition risk
-- Improve **workforce engagement**, learning, and retention
+- Improve workforce engagement, learning, and retention
-- Analyze **customer & employee behavioral patterns**
+- Analyze customer & employee behavioral patterns**
-- Translate data into **clear, strategic business decisions**
+- Translate data into clear, strategic business decisions

 ---